Kumeyaay: Weaponry

 The Kumeyaay used archery in order to hunt prey.
 The arrows were made of wood, reeds, or cane, as well as chamise or greasewood plant for larger animals.
 Bows were made of mesquite or ash, as well as animal hides.
 They also equipped with throwing sticks better known as rabbit sticks, which were used to knock out small animals and were sometimes used in war.

 Culture

+Kumeyaay cultural traditions place strong emphasis on oral performance, including song cycles, storytelling, and ceremonial music.
+Bird songs, which recount ancestral migrations and regional landscapes, remain one of the most prominent forms of traditional verbal art among Kumeyaay communities.
+These songs are performed at social and ceremonial gatherings and continue to function as a repository of historical knowledge and cultural identity.

 The Kumeyaay has a continuous song and dance culture, of which many are still passed on to the next generation during special occasions.
 Occasions like the mourning of an important figure was honored by an Eagle Dance, and a War Dance accompanied those heading for battle.
 Men often sang songs with a rattle, while women supported the song through dance.
 Through the Mission, the Kumeyaay picked up skills in Western musical instruments, and joined the Mission choirs and orchestras.

 They also had animal companions and domesticated mockingbirds and roadrunners as pets.